 If the Network activity corresponds to an investigation based on objects and not directly based on connections, a list of objects from the results of the investigation appears to the left of the diagram.
 For instance, if you execute an investigation on devices and then select the Network activity view, the left hand side of the diagram displays a list of the devices included in the results of the investigation.
 The list of objects interacts with the displayed lines of the Network activity diagram.
 If you select a path in the Network activity diagram, the objects that took part in the selected connections are highlighted in the list.
 The reverse is also true: if you select a specific object from the list, paths representing connections in which the object took part are highlighted in the Network activity diagram.
 Again, you can select several paths or several objects at the same time by pressing the Ctrl key while clicking the lines or the names of the objects.
-Right-click the name of an object to get the usual drill-down and one-click investigation options associated to the object.
+Right-click the name of an object to the object.